Writing Cesium 3D Tiles with FME

 3. Add an Extruder to Create 3D Buildings

 Run the workspace with Feature Caching enabled.
-Then view the Extruder output in the Visual Preview, you’ll see something like this when you run the workspace so far:
+Then view the Extruder output in the Visual Preview (click the green Inspect Cached Data button next to the Extruder Extruded port), you’ll see something like this when you run the workspace:

 Extruder output